codersMom/angular100-labs-2020-06-22/Ch04-PassingData/4emit-event/README.md

 ## Steps

-1. Continue working in your **my-angular-albums** project.
+1. Continue working in your angular100-labs project in your branch.
 If you haven't completed previous exercises, you can copy the solution files from the last exercise.

 1. In **album-card.component.ts** create a member variable which is an EventEmitter.
 You will need to make sure you have all of the needed imports.
 (Output, EventEmitter)